Chores: One of the most dreaded words for any teenager and one of the most frustrating ones for any parent.

 B) Consider giving your children privileges like the ability to use their cell phone or borrow the car based on them sharing in the responsibility of doing chores.
 This helps them create more of a "real world" mentality about work and reward.

-C) Give your teens the opportunity to earn a larger reward like a family dinner at a favorite restaurant, a visit to the movie theater or a trip to the beach for a successful month's worth of completing chores.
+C) Give your kids the opportunity to earn a larger reward like a family dinner at a favorite restaurant, a visit to the movie theater or a trip to the beach for a successful month's worth of completing chores.

-After a month or two of trying some of these options, assess what's working or not working and adjust as necessary.
+DO: Assess Your Results: After a month or two of trying some of these options, assess what's working or not working and adjust as necessary.
 It's OK to try a few different strategies before finding one to stick with for an extended period of time.

 With a bit of strategy and a lot of communication and persistence you can make (and keep) a chore schedule for your family.